Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-2.md

 ## Afterwords

-So, in this blog we extended our `commit` command to create files for storing the root tree structure and the commit object, we are no where near what git does but its a good steady start.
+So, in this blog we extended our `commit` command to create files for storing the root tree structure and the commit object, we are nowhere near what git does but it's a good steady start.

 In next part we will be working on storing the history.